 Students who are planning to withdraw from all courses must see their academic advisors before withdrawing.

-The academic advisors will assist the students in completing the (a) withdrawal from COM-FSM clearance form, and (b) a drop form if the withdrawal is on or before the last day to drop courses, or a withdrawal card per course for post-drop period withdrawal.
+The academic advisors will assist the students in completing the the following:

+- Withdrawal from COM-FSM clearance form - A drop form if the withdrawal is on or before the last day to drop courses, or a withdrawal card per course for post-drop period withdrawal.

 The completed forms are then submitted to the Office of Admissions, Records and Retention.

-Students should be aware of the following timeline and charges for withdrawing from a course: (a) withdrawals during the add/drop period will not be recorded on the student transcripts; (b) a grade of "W" will be recorded on official transcript for withdrawals from course after the add/drop period through the tenth week of instruction; (c) a semester grade of "F" will be given for withdrawals from a course after the tenth week of instruction; (d) tuition will not be charged for withdrawals during the add/drop period; and (e) for withdrawals after the add/drop period, full tuition (100%) will be changed for the course.
+Students should be aware of the following timeline and charges for withdrawing from a course:

+- Withdrawals during the add/drop period will not be recorded on the student transcripts; - A grade of "W" will be recorded on official transcript for withdrawals from course after the add/drop period through the tenth week of instruction; - A semester grade of "F" will be given for withdrawals from a course after the tenth week of instruction; - Tuition will not be charged for withdrawals during the add/drop period; and - For withdrawals after the add/drop period, full tuition (100%) will be changed for the course.